Dog Whimpering: Why Your Dog Whines & What You Can Do

 Stress

 Dogs can feel stressed out sometimes too.
-Canine stress can be caused by a wide range of things such as being in a new environment, meeting strangers, separation anxiety, or interacting with other animals.
+Canine stress can be caused by a wide range of things such as being in a new environment, a loud noise, meeting strangers or new animals, separation anxiety, or interacting with other animals.
 Dog whimpering can be accompanied by yawning, eye shifting, and lip licking to express their anxiety.

 Pain or Discomfort